Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Active duty military servicemembers are protected by the SCRA and MLA laws.
 The SCRA restricts any debt acquired prior to active duty to 6% interest.
 The MLA requires no more than a 36% interest rate on all debt acquired during military service.

-Yes, Chase waives annual fees on all of their personal credit card for active duty military and spouses.
+Yes, Chase waives annual fees on all of their personal credit card for active duty military and military spouses.

 Citi waives the annual fees on all of their personal credit cards for active duty military personnel and their spouses, This includes the Citi Prestige card.